glag2/raspi-car/README.md

    1) it will respond with some hex values, the second to last ones are the value that we are looking for

 P.S. to shutdown the raspberry use `sudo poweroff` .

+### Dashcam

+To be able to record some videos plug in one or more camera that opencv can see (test it with the file "code\utils\DashCam\test_all_cams.py"), once plugged in make sure to save the DasCam_v2.py file somewhere and edit the autostart_manager.sh in order to get it going when the raspberry boot up.

+To install open cv in Raspberry OS use this command: `pip install opencv-python --break-system-packages`

 ### Auto start and shutdown